 The official plot synopsis from Warner Bros. and Legendary for Dune: Part Two reads as follows:

-“This follow-up film will explore the mythic journey of Paul Atreides as he unites with Chani and the Fremen while on a warpath of revenge against the conspirators who destroyed his family.
+This follow-up film will explore the mythic journey of Paul Atreides as he unites with Chani and the Fremen while on a warpath of revenge against the conspirators who destroyed his family.
 Facing a choice between the love of his life and the fate of the known universe, he endeavors to prevent a terrible future only he can foresee.

-If you’re a big fan of Frank Herbert’s Dune, this all sounds like a pretty faithful adaptation of the second half of his novel.
+If you’re a fan of Frank Herbert’s Dune, this all sounds like a pretty faithful adaptation of the second half of his novel.
 And unlike David Lynch’s 1984 version of Dune, this packed second half will now have time to breathe.
 And who knows?
 Maybe we’ll see elements of the later Dune novels pop up a wee bit early.

 Almost the entire original cast from Dune is back for Dune: Part Two.
 At least if their character survived, that is.
 This includes Timothée Chalamet as Paul Atreides, the “ Kwisatz Haderach,” and Zendaya as his Fremen paramour Chani.
 Javier Bardem also returns as Chani’s father, Fremen leader Stilgar.
 Paul’s very pregnant mother Lady Jessica (Rebecca Ferguson) also returns for Dune: Part Two.
 Josh Brolin is back as Paul’s mentor Gurney Halleck, as is Stephen McKinley Henderson as Thufir Hawat, the loyal Mentat to House Atreides.

 Stellan Skarsgård reprises his role as the sadistic Baron Harkonnen, as does Dave Bautista as the Baron’s loyal lackey and nephew Glossu Rabban.
 Charlotte Rampling’s character, the Bene Gesserit Reverend Mother, is also slated to return.
 New cast members include Florence Pugh (Princess Irulan) Austin Butler (Feyd Rautha), and Christopher Walken (Emperor Shadddam IV).
 They are joined by Léa Seydoux (Lady Margot) and Souheila Yacoub as the Fremen warrior Shishakli.

-Who Is Behind the Camera?
+Behind the Scenes

-Dune: Part Two hits theaters on November 17, 2023.
+Dune: Part Two hits theaters on March 1, 2024.

-Editor’s Note: Nerdist is a subsidiary of Legendary Digital Networks
+Editor’s Note: Nerdist is a subsidiary of Legendary Digital Networks.